astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ foos.xml](https://github.com/astridx/boilerplate/compare/astridx:t0...t1#diff-1ff20be1dacde6c4c8e68e90161e0578)

 `foos.xml` tells Joomla how to install our component.
-Just like modules and plugins, components have an XML installation file that informs Joomla about the extension to be installed.
+Just like modules and plugins, components have an XML installation<!-- \index{installation manifest} --> file that informs Joomla about the extension to be installed.
 This file is called a manifest and contains details such as

 - the version number,
 - all files and folders used by the component,